bfok123/Capstone-Project/Blogs/Blog5.md

 **Baseline approach #3: Word-level**

 Loss = 3.5405
 For our word-level model, we found that a temperature below 0.9 did not output anything and a temperature in the range of 0.9 to 1.1 output the best results qualitatively.
 We didn't figure out how to incorporate rhymes into the model yet, so we generated a very long list of lines and reordered the lines so all the rhyming lines were next to each other.
-Since all lines were generated on the same call, the lines were fairly coherent.
+Since all lines were generated on the same call to the model, the lines were fairly coherent.

 > a plastic smile for my hands of love<br>i be the one to blame, he's the one